maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The Technical Services in the resolution are defined on three levels following the same structure as in IALA G-1128 [4] guideline.
 The MSR supervises all service providers to describe their service in the format of G-1128.
+MSR contains service information from those the three levels to facilitate the service discoverability, but services without the G-1128 documentation also can be registered.

 ## Purpose
 <!--